Remember when you were a child and wanted to fly?

 No part of the boundary may be violated by any part of the device or operator.
 Violating the boundary during any flight demonstration phase constitutes a failed flight demonstration attempt.

-Sound pressure level will be measured at six evenly spaced locations 50 feet from the center of the takeoff/landing envelope.
-The sound pressure level will be measured in decibels relative to 20 micropascals, with A frequency weighting, S time weighting, and using Class 2 or better equipment in current calibration.
+Sound pressure level will be measured at locations equidistant from the center of the takeoff/landing envelope, corrected to 50 feet.
+The sound pressure level will be measured and analyzed in decibels relative to 20 micropascals, with A frequency weighting and S time weighting.

 A sound level rating will be determined during the flight demonstration during takeoff and climb and during descent and landing (not during the touch & go).
 The higher of the two sound level readings in dBA is the noise score.